The Dino Directory

-Dinosaurs lived between 230 and 65 million years ago, in a time known as the Mesozoic Era.
+Dinosaurs lived between about 247 and 66 million years ago, in a time known as the Mesozoic Era.
 This was many millions of years before the first modern humans, Homo sapiens, appeared.

 Scientists divide the Mesozoic Era into three periods: the Triassic, Jurassic and Cretaceous.
 During this time, the land gradually split up from one huge continent into smaller ones.
 The associated changes in the climate and vegetation affected how dinosaurs evolved.

 Triassic Period (252 to 201 million years ago)

 All continents were part of a single landmass called Pangaea during the Triassic Period.
 This meant that there weren’t many differences between the animals or plants found in different areas.

 The climate was relatively hot and dry, and much of the land was covered with large deserts.
 Unlike today, there were no polar ice caps.

 It was in this environment that the reptiles known as dinosaurs first evolved.
 Reptiles tend to flourish in hot climates because their skin is less porous than mammal skin, for example, so it loses less water in the heat.
 Reptile kidneys are also better at conserving water.